Research Projects

 Thought Experiments

-Thought-experiments, intuition pumps, and hypothetical scenarios all play a large part in contemporary philosophy yet how exactly they’re supposed to work remains unclear.
+Thought-experiments, intuition pumps, and hypothetical scenarios all play a large part in contemporary philosophy, yet how exactly they’re supposed to work remains unclear.
 I argue that prominent accounts of thought-experiments fail to apply to propositions involving open-texture concepts, and that this spells trouble for their applicability to philosophical theses.